FMIA Week 10: Rams Manage Win After Fire-Filled Week of ‘Horror’

 “Baseball, I think,” said the elder Mahomes, wearing a MAHOMES Chiefs jersey.
 “Those are the kinds of throws, all different, he’d make playing shortstop.
 That’s one of the reasons I think kids should play more than one sport.
 It can help you be more versatile.”

 So the Chiefs didn’t have a great day.
-But the Patriots got kayoed by the Titans, and so Kansas City enters the last six games with a two-game lead, and the benefit of a Week 12 bye, the latest one of the year.
+But the Patriots got kayoed by the Titans, so Kansas City enters the last six games with a two-game lead for home field—and the benefit of a Week 12 bye.
 The Chiefs know the Patriots could well be their foe sometime in January, and they’d love if Tom Brady had to play in Decibelville, in a sea of red, against a young passer who can make the throws Alex Smith could not.

 Rest of Week 10